Virtual Machine Migration

 - Support for adding a separate network interface for live migration is coming in the future.

-When using live migration in a production setup, specifically for features like Dynamic Resource Rebalancing (DRR), it is recommended to configure all virtual machines to use shared storage only for best performance of migration operation.
+When using live migration in a production setup, specifically for features like Dynamic Resource Rebalancing (DRR), it is recommended to configure all virtual machines to use shared storage only for the best performance of the migration operation.

 When using Ephemeral Local Storage, live migration requires sufficient network bandwidth and capacity to support virtual machine disk copy.

-- This is not required when using Ephemeral Shared Storage at virtualized cluster level or using Block Storage Volumes exclusively for all virtual machines.
+- This is not required when using Ephemeral Shared Storage at the virtualized cluster level or using Block Storage Volumes exclusively for all virtual machines.

 All hosts within the virtualized cluster must meet CPU Model Pre-requisites for live migration to work.
 Read more about CPU Models.